thomaspoignant/go-feature-flag/openfeature/providers/python-provider/README.md

 ## Evaluate your flag

-This code block explain how you can create an `EvaluationContext` and use it to evaluate your flag.
+This code block explains how you can create an `EvaluationContext` and use it to evaluate your flag.

 > In this example we are evaluating a `boolean` flag, but other types are available.